Booking and Planning Your Visit

 Visitors in wheelchairs can access all areas of the Museum by lifts or a chair lift.
 Due to our evacuation procedure which involves use of an Evac-chair, we are able to have one wheelchair user upstairs in the Museum and the Gallery at any time.

 Who is responsible for the group’s supervision and behaviour?

 Teachers are responsible for the behaviour and general health and safety of their pupils and accompanying adults during the entirety of the visit to the Museum.
 Teachers and accompanying adults should remain with their pupils at all times for their health and safety, and accompany them in case of an evacuation.
+We may ask you, as the accompanying adults, to intervene at any time on our behalf, if your children’s behaviour is preventing us from leading the workshop/craft effectively, or if it is having an adverse effect upon any aspect of the Museum site at any time during your visit, including lunch times.
 Please read the Terms and Conditions of our Group and School Visits that are sent to you with your booking form, for further information.

 What will happen if the site needs to be evacuated?

 A loud, continuous alarm will be used to alert staff and visitors of the need to evacuate the building.
 An automatic call is put through to the fire brigade for attendance.
 Teachers and staff accompanying the school should gather their pupils and meet at the assembly point at the back of the garden, by the back gate.
 At the assembly point teachers should take the register and report any missing persons to the Museum staff.